About Sage & Maven

 Ryan Clopton-Zymler, MSSA Co-Founder, Consultant

-Ryan is also a rotating host for area drag and burlesque shows.
-He lives in Cleveland Heights with his husband and their dog, Bowser.
+Ryan is also a rotating host for area drag and burlesque shows, and a contributor the Ohio LGBTQ+ publication, the Buckeye Flame.

 Phyllis Harris, MNO Co-Founder, Consultant

-She holds a master’s degree in non-profit management from Case Western Reserve University and a Bachelor of Arts from Baldwin Wallace College.
-She is a graduate of the 2019 class of Leadership Cleveland and was recognized as one of 2020’s most interesting people by Cleveland Magazine.
+Ms. Harris holds a master’s degree in non-profit management from Case Western Reserve University and a Bachelor of Arts from Baldwin Wallace College.
+January 2022 she was recognized by Cleveland Magazine as one of CLE’s 500.